-How to Create Credit Union Marketing Goals that Convert!
+Create Credit Union and Bank Marketing Campaigns that Convert!
 [5 Tips]

-Creating effective goals in any area of business can be challenging, but for credit unions and banks, it can be especially tricky.
+Creating effective marketing campaigns in any area of business can be challenging, but for credit unions and banks, it can be especially tricky.
 Because the banking buyer's journey is long and convoluted, it's not always easy to track conversions and directly prove ROI.
-Here's a few quick tips to keep in mind when setting up goals for your next credit union or bank marketing campaign.
+Here are a few quick tips to remember when setting up goals for your next credit union or bank marketing campaign.
 If any of this sounds great, but you aren't sure how to make it happen, get in touch, we can help!

-This might be a cliché, but none-the-less, it IS true.
-When you think about the goals for your next marketing campaign remember that you can't double traffic to your CU website overnight.
+This might be a cliché, but nonetheless, it IS true.
+When you think about the goals for your next marketing campaign remember that you can't double the traffic to your financial institution’s website overnight.
 Heck, that might be hard to do even in a year!
 So start slowly.

 2. Don't Forget to Ask the Most Important Question...
 WHY???

-Increased impressions of an ad or website alone mean nothing to your CEO or Credit Union board.
+Increased impressions of a targeted website page may mean little to your CEO or Board of Directors.
 And rightfully so!
-Your goals should build on this traffic to get those impressions one or two steps closer toward converting.
+Your goals should build on this traffic and aim to get your new contacts one or two steps closer to converting.

-So, if you are driving traffic to an auto loan promo page, perhaps you should consider giving away something related to the campaign, in exchange for a name and email.
-How about free gas for a month (or better yet a year!!)?
-Or a great e-book about the top 10 mistakes consumers make when buying a new car?
+So, if you are driving traffic to an auto loan promotion page, perhaps you should consider giving away something related to the campaign, in exchange for a name and email (forms are a great way to implement this on your website).
+How about a gas gift card or a great eBook about the top 10 mistakes consumers make when buying a new car?

-4. Get Member Service (Sales) Involved in Your Goal Setting
+4. Get Sales Involved in Your Marketing Campaigns

-Now not everyone who has downloaded an e-book is ready to be agressively pursued for an auto loan.
-So don't just start bombarding them with calls and emails, this will only turn them off.
+Not everyone who has downloaded an eBook is ready to be aggressively pursued for an auto loan.
+So don't just have your sales team bombard them with calls and emails, this will only turn them off.
 But if they have interacted with your follow-up emails, it may be a good indication that it is time to turn the leads over to the sales team.

 5. Don't Give Up Too Soon When Trying to Convert Leads

 Now this one is key, but it's more important for your credit union’s or bank’s sales staff than for marketing.
-As leads come in and are shared with sales we recommend that any member service staff who is following up should have a good understanding of the context of the lead.
-In other words, they need to know how the lead came to the Credit Union in the first place and then what information they've been given already.
+We recommend that anyone following up with the leads should have a good understanding of how the lead came to the credit union or bank in the first place and what information they've been given already.
 Knowing the contact’s journey and what information has been shared with them is crucial in making an informed follow-up.

-We also recommend that leads be followed up with multiple times.
-Sending just one email to someone who has been downloading your content and visiting the blog and website is likely not going to lead to a conversion.
-There's no set email follow up strategy that works every time, but depending on if the lead is brand new or a long time member considering a new product, your strategy will need to reflect these varying levels of comfort with your brand.
+We also recommend multiple follow-ups.
+Sending just one email to someone who has been downloading your content and visiting the blog and website is not likely going to end with a conversion.
+There's no set email follow-up strategy that works every time, but depending on if the lead is brand new or a long-time member considering a new product, your strategy will need to reflect these varying levels of comfort with your brand.

-In all likelihood, sales should plan to send 3-4 emails, spaced out with 3-7 days between each one, and if you have a phone number for the lead then member service MUST call the person to try to connect a couple of times as well.
+In all likelihood, sales should plan to send 3-4 emails, spaced out with 3-7 days between each one.
+If you have a phone number for the lead then member service MUST call the person to try to connect a couple of times as well.
 Developing email templates and talking points for them to reference during follow-up calls can also be very helpful.
 These suggestions will help the interactions be more productive and meaningful, and hopefully lead to some new business for your financial institution.